auth0/docs/articles/quickstart/native/flutter/download.md

 <!-- markdownlint-disable MD041 -->

-> On all steps, if you have a [custom domain](https://auth0.com/docs/customize/custom-domains), replace `YOUR_AUTH0_DOMAIN` with your custom domain instead of the value from the settings page.
+> On every step, if you have a [custom domain](https://auth0.com/docs/customize/custom-domains), replace the `YOUR_AUTH0_DOMAIN` placeholder with your custom domain instead of the value from the settings page.

 ## 1. Configure the Auth0 application